AaronChao4/UCLA-Lecture-Notes/README.md

 # UCLA-Lecture-Notes
-My lecture notes (all typed in LaTeX) for the math and stats classes I took at UCLA.

-Here are my UCLA lecture notes.
+All my lecture notes for classes I have taken at UCLA can be found in this repository.
+These lecture notes were typed using LaTeX.